-Moving on, we have The Last Guardian, a game developed by the people behind the unforgettable Shadow of the Colossus, something that is readily apparent from the game’s visual design.
+Moving on, we have The Last Guardian, a game developed by the people behind the unforgettable Shadow of the Colossus, which is readily apparent from the game’s visual design.

 The Last Guardian is not a combat-focused game, though.
-Rather, its appeal lies in its atmosphere, the puzzles, and the relationship between the protagonist – an unnamed boy – and Trico, an unusual part-mammalian, part-avian creature who accompanies him.
-Of course, the player will have to make use of both the boy’s and Trico’s abilities in order to solve puzzles and progress.
+Instead, its appeal lies in its atmosphere, the puzzles, and the relationship between the protagonist – an unnamed boy – and Trico, an unusual part-mammalian, part-avian creature who accompanies him.
+Of course, the player will have to make use of both the boy’s and Trico’s abilities to solve puzzles and progress.

-Needless to say, The Last Guardian is an unusual game.
+The Last Guardian is not an ordinary game.
 It looks great, and though it suffers from some minor performance issues on the regular PS4, this is unlikely to be too big of a distraction if an evocative puzzle game such as this one is something that you find interesting.